Wells Fargo, RBS, Deutsche Bank in $165 mln NovaStar settlement

 Hundreds of lawsuits have been filed nationwide against banks over mortgage securities sold prior to the 2008 financial crisis.
 The NovaStar settlement is one of the last remaining private class actions of this type to settle.

-The case is New Jersey Carpenters Health Fund vs Royal Bank of Scotland Group Plc et al, U.S. District Court, Southern District of New York, No. 08-05310.
+The case is New Jersey Carpenters Health Fund v Royal Bank of Scotland Group Plc et al, U.S. District Court, Southern District of New York, No. 08-05310.
+(Reporting by Jonathan Stempel in New York; Editing by Jonathan Oatis)